 I will also state at the end of this chapter what the mind is.
-At this point in Audit of the Universe I will not give you the reasons for my affirmations.
+At this point in Audit of Humankind, I will not give you the reasons for my affirmations.
 Not because I don’t want to but because it’s too early.
 First the foundation.
 You’re going to have to be patient until my next book Origin of the Universe reaches this Explanation.
-However, you will clearly see, and I will point it out regularly in the next 5 chapters of Audit that without a ‘mind’ those chapter would not exist.
+However, you will clearly see, and I will point it out regularly in the next 5 sections of Audit that without a ‘mind’ those chapters would not exist.
 The human mind, and ONLY the human mind makes possible:

-- The Singularity of Humankind (chapter 10 of the book Audit of the Universe)
+- The Singularity of Humankind (section 1 of the book Audit of Humankind

-- How Humans Function (chapter 11) … read the beginning of this chapter
+- How Humans Function (section 2) … read the first chapter here

-- How Humans Socialize (chap.
-12) Humans have social relations because they have a mind
+- How Humans Socialize (sec.
+3) Humans have social relations because they have a mind

-- Human Endeavors (chap.
-13) Humans work and accomplish only because of their minds
+- How Human Rule (sec.
+4) Humans work and accomplish only because of their minds

-- How Humans Reason (chap.
-14) Humans use science, philosophy… because they possess minds
+- How Humans Reason (sec.
+5) Humans use science, philosophy… because they possess minds

 So, let me say that humanity is in total confusion as to what the mind is.Whether we agree on what the mind is we all have to admit that the mind is the 'center of interest' of humankind.
 However, humanity is in total confusion as to what the mind is.
 Click To Tweet

-As with the body you’re going to hear a lot of conflicting information about the mind, in fact it’s the same dilemma–are the body and the mind one and the same?
-In other words are they both ‘physical’–one unit, in two electro-chemical parts?
-Whole university programmes are devoted to studying Computation Cognitive Neuroscience
+As with the body you’re going to hear a lot of conflicting information about the mind, in fact it’s the same dilemma—are the mind-body one and the same?
+In other words, are they both ‘physical’–one unit, in two electro-chemical parts?
+Whole university programmes are devoted to studying Computation Cognitive Neuroscience.

 Understanding the relationship between brain, cognition and behaviour is one of the biggest challenges the scientific community is currently working on.
 Computational cognitive neuroscience is a young and exciting discipline that tackles these long-standing research questions by integrating computer modelling with experimental research.